SBA Paycheck Protection Program (PPP)

 Which businesses are eligible?

-This program is for any small business with less than 500 employees (including sole proprietorships, independent contractors and self-employed persons), private non-profit organization or 501(c)(19) veterans organizations affected by coronavirus/COVID-19.
-Small businesses in the hospitality and food industry with more than one location could also be eligible if their individual locations employ less than 500 workers.
+First Draw PPP Loans are available for any small business with less than 500 employees (including sole proprietorships, independent contractors and self-employed persons), private non-profit organization or 501(c)(19) veterans organizations affected by coronavirus/COVID-19.
+Small businesses in the hospitality and food industry with more than one location could also be eligible if their individual locations employ less than 500 employees.

 The SBA is routinely updating the details about this program.
 For more information on eligibility, funding, other assistance and more, please visit their website.